tradej/content/tools/devassistant/tutorials.md

 For the tutorials presented here, we assume you already have DevAssistant installed.
-If you do not, or you are not sure, check out the [installation guide](#LINK-TO-INSTALLATION-GUIDE).
+If you do not, or you are not sure, check out the [installation guide](#about.md/##Installing DevAssistant on Fedora).
 Now, let us try out kickstarting the development with some concrete examples.
 Mind you that each language has different needs, so the assistants for Python look a little different than those for Perl.
 For the most part, however, the arguments like the name of the project or GitHub username are always the same.

 ## The Basics

 To launch DevAssistant, either run the `da` (or `da-gui` for the GUI) binaries, or find DevAssistant in your Applications menu.
 In these tutorials, we will use the command-line `da` binary, but the usage of the GUI is very much the same.
-Check out the [notes](#LINK-TO-NOTES) for more information about the GUI.
+Check out the [notes](#notes.md) for more information about the GUI.

 If you are unsure what assistant to run, you can use the `--help` or `-h` flag: